Blue Mountain (ski resort): Establishment

-In May 1941, Jozo Weider, a Slovakian political refugee and chalet builder, partnered with Gordon Peter Campbell, a Toronto-based ski instructor, lawyer and Canadian senator to purchase 9 acre of land from the Toronto Ski Club and Blue Mountain Ski Club, and formed Blue Mountain Resorts Limited.
+In May 1941, Jozo Weider, a Slovak political refugee and chalet builder, partnered with Gordon Peter Campbell, a Toronto-based ski instructor, lawyer and Canadian senator to purchase 9 acre of land from the Toronto Ski Club and Blue Mountain Ski Club, and formed Blue Mountain Resorts Limited.
 Campbell served as the resort's financier and business advisor, while Jozo Weider held a 25 per cent stake in the resort and was employed as its sports and ski director.

 The first ski season began later in 1941, with most visitors arriving by a ski train that departed from Toronto.
 A barn on the property served as the first ski lodge or "ski barn".
 The ski train service was briefly discontinued in 1943 due to logistical needs of the Second World War.

 In 1948, the resort signed a 999-year lease for the parts of the Niagara Escarpment the ski clubs controlled, in exchange for granting the clubs increased shares in the resort.
 The next year, an additional 150 acre of land south of the main ski area was acquired by the resort, and its "ski barn" was renovated to provide après ski entertainment and overnight accommodations.